-For all other EDBs, the general Outer Limit Year is the final year of the EDB's life expectancy or (if later, and if the participant died after his RBD, the final year of the participant's life expectancy).
+For all other EDBs, the general Required Terminal Distribution is the final year of the EDB's life expectancy or (if later, and if the participant died after his RBD, the final year of the participant's life expectancy).
 Reg. § 1.401(a)(9)-5(d)(1)(ii).
 [This is new in the final regs; it was not in the proposed regs.]
 The override to this "greater of" payout is, (if earlier) the tenth calendar year following the calendar year of the EDB's death.
-In other words the 10-year Outer Limit Year concept generally does not apply to the EDB himself, it applies to the successor beneficiary of the EDB.
+In other words the 10-year Required Terminal Distribution concept generally does not apply to the EDB himself, it applies to the successor beneficiary of the EDB.
 Reg. § 1.401(a)(9)-5(e)(3).
 (The exception is a minor-child EDB; see above).
-Note that if the participant died after his RBD and the ghost life expectancy was longer than the EDB's life expectancy, so the "ghost" is used, the 10-year limit for payouts after the death of the EDB could last longer than 10 years after the EDB's death.

 This 10-year limit for successor beneficiaries of a deceased EDB was somewhat unclear in the statute, and some interpreted it to mean that, upon the death of the EDB, the life expectancy payouts would stop and the payout period would "flip" to a 10-year rule, with no further distributions required until the 10th year after the EDB's death.
 That interpretation was INCORRECT.

-Because the Proposed Regulations' interpretation was a surprise to some and/or unclear, the IRS has issued several notices (most recent 2024-35), announcing that, for years prior to 2025, it will NOT enforce the excise tax for missed RMDs (\S 4974) against the successor beneficiary of an EDB who died in 2020-2024.
-These Notices also apply to successor beneficiaries of "grandfathered" beneficiaries of pre-2020 decedents; see PART 3, #3(F).
+Because the Proposed Regulations' interpretation of the statute was a surprise to some and/or unclear, the IRS has issued several notices, announcing that, for years prior to 2025, it will NOT enforce the excise tax for missed RMDs (\S 4974) against the successor beneficiary of an EDB who died in 2020-2024.
+See "F" below (PART 3, #1(F)).